Understanding the Dangers of the Job

 When flames smolder and rise - as black smoke fills the blue sky; a noble few with courage and valor run toward the chaos.
 These heroes who we call firefighters pledge to take care of families in their community in the face of destruction.
 Firefighting is undoubtedly one of the most honorable professions, yet also one of the most inherently dangerous.
 Risks of burns, smoke inhalation, and building collapse are very real dangers dealt with on a daily basis.
 However, air pollution remains a serious threat to the lives of firefighters nationwide.
 Throughout the course of duty, firefighters have an increased likelihood of asbestos exposure, which can result in serious illness - including mesothelioma, a severe form of cancer.

 Asbestos is an organic compound that consists of naturally-occurring silicate crystals, which has been used for centuries as a building material.
 During the Industrial Revolution, asbestos was used extensively in construction, a practice that continued through much of the 20th century.
 The material was often used in building insulation, as well as in flooring, roofing and electrical applications.
 Known for its durability and fire resistance, asbestos was once viewed as a “super mineral,” until evidence of severe health effects began to emerge.

-Doctors and healthcare professionals started to note a high incidence of mesothelioma due to asbestos exposure, which has resulted in bans of the substance across the globe.
-Unfortunately, the toxin is still legal in the United States, and is widely used in currently industrializing countries such as Russia, China, Brazil and Kazakhstan.
+Doctors and healthcare professionals began to note a high incidence of mesothelioma due to asbestos exposure, which has resulted in bans of the substance across the globe.
+Studies show that 8 out of 10 people with mesothelioma have been exposed to asbestos.
+Unfortunately, the toxin is still legal in the United States, and is widely used in current industrializing countries such as Russia, China, Brazil and Kazakhstan.